fardog/nodemailer-cli/README.md

    -s, --server     The SMTP server that mail will be delivered to.
    -r, --port       The port to use when contacting the SMTP server.
 [465] -n, --nossl      If set, SSL will not be used when sending mail.
+   -j, --subject    The string to be used as the email's subject.
+   --body           A file to use as the message body.
+   --attachment     A path to a file that should be attached.
+List multiple attachments by appending multiple --attachment parameters.
 ```

 ## Environment Variables

 Some environment variables can be used in place of CLI options.
+CLI options override these environment variables, if used, so these can be thought of as defaults.

 - **SMTP_SERVER** The hostname of the SMTP server to be used.
 - **SMTP_PORT** The port on the SMTP server that should be connected to.